 Provides advice to other Australian Government agencies on many aspects of public administration.
 This section highlights some of these guidelines and procedures.

 Australia has a system of honours and awards so its citizens can be recognised for excellence, achievement or meritorious service.
-This page links to a wealth of information covering all aspects of Australian honours including details about our honours system and all you need to know about awards.
+Provides details about the honours system and how to nominate/apply for awards.

-The national colours, green and gold, hold a treasured place in the Australian imagination.
-This page has more information about the significance, history, proclamation and use of the national colours.
+Australia's national colours are green and gold.
+Provides information about the significance, history, proclamation and use of the national colours.

-The resources linked to from this page provide information about the current parliament and advice and guidance about the operations of Cabinet and the Federal Executive.
+Provides links to information about the current parliament and advice and guidance about the operations of Cabinet and the Federal Executive.

 Links to the Department's portfolio budget statements.

-The Australian Prime Minister's website provides information about the Government's priorities.
-Includes information about the members of the Government, recent announcements and publications, and how to contact the Prime Minister.
+Provides information about the Prime Minister, members of the Government, recent announcements and publications, and how to contact the Prime Minister.